 - Board findings can be appealed by either party to the Dean of Students (or designee) based on the guidelines laid out in the Appeals policy.

 Please see the Sexual Misconduct, Relationship Violence & Stalking Policy for more details.

 In mediation, a trained staff member will facilitate a conversation between the students involved with the goal of reaching an agreement that satisfies all parties involved.
 The mediator will not impose a solution or offer intervention through the student conduct process.
-At the conclusion of the mediation, all agreed-upon recommendations, stipulations, and expectations are recorded and signed by the parties involved.
-Any outcome from mediation will not be imposed or enforced by the college; a failure to abide by the resolution of the mediation may prolong the dispute until such a time that college intervention through the student conduct process becomes necessary.
+At the conclusion of the mediation, all agreed-upon recommendations, stipulations, and expectations are recorded and signed by the students involved.
+A failure to abide by the resolution of the mediation may prolong the dispute until such a time that college intervention through the student conduct process becomes necessary.